-We randomly choose 20 queries (with 346.4 nodes and 971.6 edges per graph on average) from the 13000 domains.
 We gradually increase the number of results returned by TALE and C-Tree, and measure the mean recall and mean precision for both methods.
-The recall and precision ROC curves are shown in Figure 11.
+The recall and precision ROC curves are shown in Figure 5.
 The precision for both methods stays very high until the recall reaches round 0.6.
 This is because both methods return relevant results as their top results.
 However, as the recall further increases, the precision drops more steeply.
 After the recall reaches around 0.8, returning more results will not improve the recall any more.
 This is because the classification system in ASTRAL is not purely based on structure similarity, but also on extensive domain knowledge.
 No method based on pure structural similarity is likely to perfectly match this classification system.
 However, TALE could potentially be used for classifying novel family members in combination with the domain knowledge provided by experts.

 Although TALE and C-Tree are very comparable in their effectiveness for this dataset, TALE is faster than C-Tree.
-The average running time for the 20 queries

-Table 4.
-Four BIND sub-datasets for the scalability experiment is 34.8 seconds using TALE, but 61.9 seconds using C-Tree.
+The average running time for the 20 queries is 34.8 seconds using TALE, but 61.9 seconds using C-Tree.
 TALE is almost 2 times faster than C-Tree (even though it is a disk-based implementation and is going through PostgreSQL).